edriessen/avicii-project/README.md

 ### Using custom album colours.

 When you set the colour type to `'album'`, you'll need to modify a part of the `visualise.py` file.
 Look for the part that says `if color_filter=='album'`.
 Modify the values inside the if statement to match your album names and colours of choice.
-Here's the example I used for Avicii's album:
+Here's the example I used for Avicii's albums:

 ```
     if color_filter=='album':